Take the Time to Define Your Team’s Purpose

 If so, it’s time to get back to basics.

 For teams to be successful, they need to have a basic understanding of why they exist, where they fit, and how they’ll accomplish their objectives.
-Here’s how to create a team charter.
+Here’s what a team charter is and how to create a team charter.

 Team Purpose

-Narrow down the group’s mission, calling, or guiding purpose into a single sentence.
+The team purpose is the group’s mission, calling, or guiding purpose, distilled into a single sentence.
 Agree on 3–4 values that define your group.
-To help determine it, ask yourselves:
+To help determine the team purpose, ask yourselves:

 Team Context